 CLICK HERE TO RETURN TO PREVIOUS PAGE

-Five days in the case of a spouse, child or parent.
+- 20 days in the case of a spouse, child or person in a relationship of domestic dependency

 Members in C&C Schools are entitled to avail of the facility to take up to 5 separate personal days leave of absence.
 Applications must be sanctioned by the Board of Management.